charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2017.md

 - branch

 I'm expecting to find your _final_ code in **master**, but it would not be a serious mistake to have it elsewhere so long as you say where.
 If you don't say where, I will look only in master.
 But I want to see that you have been working in various branches with checkin dates distributed throughout the quarter.

+The command **npm outdated** should show that you have the most recent versions of your **isit-code** and **isit-site-tools** in your **package.json**.
+This is not just a minor point.
+Make sure you have this right!
+Your code probably won't work if it is not right.

+Projects should build on EC2.
+See the list of projects that need to build on EC2 in the appropriate section above.

+## Extra Credit

+For Presidents in the FirebaseExpress and FirebaseReact apps, display the Presidents on the appropriate page.

+In the testing section of this exam, you saw several examples of how to use the data from MockData file.
+Add three more tests that involve the MakeImages rather than the MakeHtml page.
+These tests could be similar to those in **make-html-drop-downs**, but they should involve the images page.
+You will need to add mock data to the **__mocks__/MockData.js** file.

 ## Long Link to EC2